conan-io/docs/creating_packages/define_abi_compatibility.rst

   In this case, for a consumer specifying Visual Studio compiler, if no package is found, it will search for an "intel" package for the version 16.

-Take into account that you can use also this helpers without the "compatible packages" feature:
+Take into account that you can use also these helpers without the "compatible packages" feature:

   .. code-block:: python